ghantoos/quick.impress.js/README.md

 Standard presentation templates on top of impress.js

-You can just clone the repo, and edit the slides divs, and hop you go.
+Clone the repo, edit the presentation or template divs, and hop you go.